Mystic: my first Avatar ficcy, and of course its Zutara its so sexeh, dont deny it. if you dont like the pairing dont read please!

-"Katara, Sokka has a point…" Aang who had been unusually quiet during the argument finally spoke up.
+"Katara, Sokka has a point…" Aang, who had been unusually quiet during the argument, finally spoke up.
 "You don't even need to water-bend anymore.
-Toph and I will do the protecting… besides we are all thirsty…" He glanced down at his flying buffalo who was too exhausted to even fly.
+Toph and I will do the protecting… besides, we are all thirsty…" He glanced down at his flying buffalo who was too exhausted to fly even.
 "Dehydration is taking its toll on Appa too."

 Blue eyes narrowed at the air-bender.
 "What do you mean I don't need to water-bend anymore?"
-Her tone rising a notch, her head snapping back to glare at the bald 12 year old.
+Her tone was rising a notch, her head snapping back to glare at the bald 12-year-old.

-The Avatar rolled his eyes, his own frustration growing.
+The Avatar rolled his eyes, his frustration growing.
 "I mean you don't need to!
 We don't need your skills anymore, Katara!
-I've already mastered water-bending, and now its up to Toph to take control and teach me how to earth-bend.
-So if we were to be attacked I can fight on my own."
+I've already mastered water-bending, and now it's up to Toph to take control and teach me how to earth-bend.
+So if we were to be attacked, I could fight on my own."

 "Hah!
 Exactly!
-See Katara, even Aang sees how unreasonable your being!
+See Katara.
+Even Aang sees how unreasonable you're being!
 You don't even need the water!"

 Toph may have been blind, but she wasn't stupid; she realized instantly the potential danger the boys were in.
 Being blind had its advantages; her other senses were heightened.
 She could feel Katara's anger rising along with the strength of her bending powers.

-Toph ran her pale hand through her dark hair… no point in bothering to stop the water-bender's attack.
+Toph ran her pale hand through her dark hair - no point in bothering to stop the water-bender's attack.
 The earth-bending master was far too exhausted to try to calm Katara; besides the boys had it coming.
-And if she wasn't so exhausted herself, Toph would have probably joined in Katara's attack.
+And if she weren't so exhausted herself, Toph would have probably joined in Katara's attack.

 "You want it so bad?"
 Katara hissed, opening her flask.
 "Here!"
 Her anger raged as she bended the water full speed at her arrogant brother, splashing the water at his hands, and immediately willed it to freeze in place when she exhaled.

-Sokka yelped at the cold ice, and the sudden disabled use of his hands.
+Sokka yelped at the ice and the sudden disabled use of his frozen hands.
 "Katara!"

 "Katara!"
 Aang echoed; both shock and frustration laced through his voice.

-If this continued on like this, they would kill each other in no time.
+If it continued on like this, they would kill each other in no time.

 If there had been any water around her, it would be raging and rip-roaring with a force of the water-bender's anger.
 Katara huffed, stomping rather loudly through the forest.
 "Why was I cursed with such a fate to travel with those two idiots?"
-She screamed loudly once she was sure she was at least a mile away from her traveling companions.
+She screamed once she was sure she was, at least, a mile away from her traveling companions.